Numerical aspects of Casimir energy computation in acoustic scattering: Introduction

 is densely defined.
 It was shown in \cite{MR4484208} that under additional analyticity assumptions on $f$ the operator $D_{f}$ is bounded and extends by continuity to a trace-class operator on $L^2(\mathbb{R}^{d})$.
 These analyticity assumptions are in particular satisfied by $f(k) = (k^{2}+ m^{2})^{\frac{s}{2}}$ for any $s > 0, m \geq 0$ and one has

 where the function $\Xi$ is given by

-and the operators $V_{k}$ and $\tilde V_{k}$ are certain boundary layer operators that will be defined later.
+and the operators $V_{k}$ and $\tilde V_{k}$ are certain single layer operators that will be defined later.
 It was proved in \cite{MR4484208} that the above determinant is well-defined in the sense of Fredholm as the operator $V_{k} \tilde V_{k}^{-1}$ near the positive imaginary axis differs from the identity operator by a trace-class operator on the Sobolev space $H^\frac{1}{2}(\partial \Omega)$.
 We remark here that the paper \cite{MR4484208} assumed the boundary to be smooth and the operators $V_k \tilde V_k^{-1}$ was considered as a map on $L^2(\partial \Omega)$.
 The main result of the paper also holds for Lipschitz boundaries if $L^2(\partial \Omega)$ is replaced by $H^\frac{1}{2}(\partial \Omega)$.
 This requires minor modifications of the proof but we will not discuss this further here, as we are now focusing on computational aspects.
+The Casimir energy for the scalar field of mass $m\geq0$ is then given by $\frac{\hbar c}{2}\text{Tr}\left( D_{f} \right)$.
+In particular for the massless scalar field one thus obtains

+This formula is equivalent to expressions that have appeared in the physics literature and has since emerged as an efficient tool to compute Casimir forces between compact objects.

 We also recall that by the Birman-Krein formula we have for any even function $h \in \mathcal{S}(\mathbb{R})$ the equality

 where